Redworms in Horses – A Brief Guide on Symptoms, Treatment & Control Management

 Treatment

-However, immature forms of the larvae are too hard to treat and at times go untreated.
-Therefore, for effective control of redworm infestation, it is crucial to treat your horse on a regular basis.
+However, immature forms of the larvae are too hard to treat and, at times, go untreated.
+Therefore, for effective control of redworm infestation, it is crucial to treat your horse regularly.
 Treatment with Panacur equine guard can aid in the protection against recurring redworm infestation when used regularly.
-Normally, vets recommend treating your horse during spring and fall, which is the peak season of contracting redworms.
+Normally, vets recommend treating your horse during spring and fall, which is the peak season for contracting redworms.
 Proper care, scheduled redworm treatment, and cleanliness in the surroundings will aid in preventing chronic redworm infection in horses.

 Redworm Control Management

-There are a few things to consider for the full proof worm control management program.
+There are a few things to consider for a foolproof worm control management program.

-• Always have a look where you allow your horse to graze.
-If the paster is loaded with other outside horses or farm animals, consider feeding your own grass.
+• Always have a look at where you allow your horse to graze.
+If the pasture is loaded with other outside horses or farm animals, consider feeding your grass.

-The most concrete step that you can follow is to treat mares and foals on a monthly basis with horse wormers (redwormers) and schedule a six weekly treatment for all other horses with an oral wormer.
+The most concrete step that you can follow is to treat mares and foals every month with horse wormers (redwormers) and schedule a six-weekly treatment for all other horses with an oral wormer.